-At the beginning of the twentieth century, the names Tcherkess, Kutais, Tiflis, Georgian, Armenian and Kazak were applied to the various Caucasian weaves found in the region west of Karabagh and south of the Greater Caucasus.
-Nowadays all but the name Kazak have largely disappeared except among the doyens of the trade who rightly assert that neither does the modern classification of the Kazaks comprise a group that is homogeneous on a basis of design or structure, nor is it likely that they were all made by the same tribe or group.
+At the beginning of the twentieth century, the names Tcherkess, Kutais, Tiflis, Georgian, Armenian, and Kazak were applied to the various Caucasian weaves found in the region west of Karabagh and south of the Greater Caucasus.
+Nowadays all but the name Kazak have largely disappeared except among the doyens of the trade who rightly assert that neither does the modern classification of the Kazaks comprises a group that is homogeneous on a basis of design or structure, nor is it likely that they were all made by the same tribe or group.

 Advertisement INTOURIST INC 1960s

 The colors used are vibrant via the rug’s denser dyes.
 Each rug uses about five to seven different colors to create its elaborate effect.
-The rugs use bright colors like red, blue, green and ivory.
+The rugs use bright colors like red, blue, green, and ivory.
 The heavy amount of color draws the observer’s eyes toward the Kazak’s emblazoned geometric patterns.

 Weaving and Production

 Kazak class is that both warps to which a knot is tied lie on an even plane.
 This, however, cannot be considered a constant feature because in some of his subdivisions a depressed warp is a common occurrence.
 Structurally the Kazaks do display several common features: they are knotted with the symmetrical (Turkish) knot; the warp and weft are almost always wool, the former generally undyed and the latter dyed, and the pile is wool; on the line of the warp threads the knots are longer than they are wide, and the weft crosses two or more times between each row of knots without apparent order.